Structural Equation and Multilevel Modeling in Mplus

-Structural equation models (SEM) and multilevel models (MLM) offer vast flexibility for analysing data.
-With these techniques, researchers can work with observed and latent variables in many dynamic ways to estimate direct, mediated/indirect, non-linear, and interaction effects.
-With Mplus, these effects can be embedded in larger models of many types.
+Structural equation models and multilevel models offer vast flexibility for data analysis.
+With these techniques, researchers can work with observed and latent variables to estimate a wide variety of effects.
+Using Mplus, these effects can be embedded in larger models of many types.
 In terms of structural equation modeling, special cases with only observed variables include multiple regression and path analysis.
 With observed and latent variables, special cases include confirmatory factor analysis and latent growth models.

-Course outcomesAt the conclusion of this course participants will have a working understanding of SEM, MLM, multilevel SEM, and LGM in Mplus.
+At the conclusion of this course participants will have a working understanding of structural equation modeling and multilevel modeling in Mplus.
 Real data and examples will be used throughout the course.
 Participants will also learn how to use traditional and Bayes estimators.
 This will be accomplished by covering the following topics:

 Participants are encouraged to bring a laptop.
-All models will be estimated and interpreted during the course so a laptop is not necessary, but participants will find it very helpful to use Mplus software.
+All models will be estimated and interpreted during the course so a laptop is not necessary, but participants will find it very helpful to use the Mplus software.

-- Model fit, selection, and equivalence
+- Model Fit and Model Selection

 Day 3 - SEM

-- Latent variables
+- Latent Variables

-- Confirmatory factor analysis
+- Confirmatory Factor Analysis

-- Structural equation modeling
+- Structural Equation Modeling

-- Model identification
+- Model Identification

-- Multilevel data and effects
+- Multilevel Data and Regression

-- Random slopes
+- Random Slopes

-- Longitudinal processes and data
+- Longitudinal Data and Processes

-- Latent growth models as Multilevel models
+- Latent Growth Models as Multilevel Models

 Who should attend?